-Christmas at Walt Disney World was a pipe dream for us.
-But then we were lucky enough to be able to leave the 29 degree weather in Ohio for a quick visit to Orlando.
+Christmas at Walt Disney World means tips.
+Lots of holiday tips.
+When we were lucky enough to be able to leave the 29 degree weather in Ohio for a quick visit to Orlando.
 Eager to hunt down fresh Christmas decorations at Disney World we had our Holidays at Walt Disney World Checklist in hand ready to get a sneak peak at anything that may be going up early.
-But technically, we arrived one week too soon…
+But technically, we arrived one week too soon.

 The Best Time to Visit Walt Disney World During the Holidays

-The lesson we learned here was that if you can swing it, the weekend right before Thanksgiving is the best time to visit for early Christmas decorations and low crowds.
-This being our very first trip to Disney during the holidays we got a ton of intel on this trip and just had to share!
+So we’ve talked about the best days to visit Disney World before.
+And the lesson we learned here was that if you can swing it, the weekend right before Thanksgiving is the best time to visit for early Christmas decorations and low crowds.
+Christmas arrives at Walt Disney World Nov 6 and runs until Dec 30, 2020.

 Disney Crowds During the Holidays